diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### HDFS Sink File Formats
 For the HDFS sink, the file format used is controlled using `hdfs.fileType` and a combination of a few other properties.

-If unspecified, `hdfs.file`Type defaults to SequenceFile, which will write events to a sequence file with LongWritable keys that contain the event timestamp (or the current time if the timestamp header is not present) and BytesWritable values that contain the event body.
+If unspecified, `hdfs.file`Type defaults to `SequenceFile`, which will write events to a sequence file with `LongWritable` keys that contain the event timestamp (or the current time if the timestamp header is not present) and `BytesWritable` values that contain the event body.
 It’s possible to use Text Writable values in the sequence file instead of BytesWritable by setting `hdfs.writeFormat` to Text.

 The configuration is a little different for Avro files.
 The hdfs.fileType property is set to DataStream, just like for plain text.
 Additionally, `serializer` (note the lack of an hdfs. prefix) must be set to `avro_event`.
 To enable compression, set the `serializer.compressionCodec` property.
 Here is an example of an HDFS sink configured to write Snappy-compressed Avro files:
 ```properties